robacarp/bootstraps_bootstraps/README.md

 ##Use

-Add this to your gemfile: `gem 'bootstraps_bootstraps', git: 'git@github.com:robacarp/bootstraps_bootstraps.git'`
+Add it to your gemfile: `gem 'bootstraps_bootstraps'`

 To use the Bootstrap 2 form helper in your views: